jamespglaze/Kopernicus/README.md

 * Further maintained by Prestja, R-T-B
 * Additional Content by: Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator
-* Debug version edited by yours truly, LudicrousFun.
+* Corrected thermodynamics and effects by yours truly, LudicrousFun.

 The Bleeding Edge is where beta code is trialed by fire, so if you want to help: Welcome!
 If you want a stable experience, please use the stable brance at https://github.com/Kopernicus/Kopernicus instead.